jollopre/harmoniser/README.md

 end
 ```

-The options permitted for `connection_opts` as those accepted by
+The options permitted for `connection_opts` are those accepted by
 [Bunny](https://github.com/ruby-amqp/bunny/blob/80a8fc7aa0cd73f8778df87ae05f28c443d10c0d/lib/bunny/session.rb#L142) since at the end this library is built on top of the most widely used Ruby client for RabbitMQ.

-### Server
+### Subscriber Server

 Harmoniser server is a process specifically dedicated to run Subscribers that are listening into [Rabbit Queues](https://www.rabbitmq.com/tutorials/amqp-concepts.html#queues).
 This process like any other Ruby process (puma, unicorn, passenger, sidekiq, etc) is up and running unless OS Signals like (SIGINT, SIGTERM) are sent to it.
 The server during boot time is able to register each class from your code that includes `Harmoniser::Subscriber` module.
-Creating a subscriber is as simply as following:
+Creating a subscriber is as simple as:

 ```ruby
 class MySubscriber